ING Bank review from a long-term customer, financial independence enthusiast, and experienced investor. Is this the bank for Financial Independence?

 Can I pay with my phone ING?

-ING Bank are a typically a free free and convinient bank which have helped me in my journey to Financial Independence.
-They are especially useful for me because of how much I travel internationally, because they do not charge internatonal transaction or ATM fees.
-I switched to ING Bank over 5 years ago when I realised I was paying over $300 per year in account keeping and transaction fees with my previous bank.
-Not only have they saved me over $1,500 in fees since, they also have provided me competitive interest rates and a very easy to use online platform.
+ING Bank are typically a free and convenient bank which have helped me in my journey to Financial Independence.
+They are especially useful for me because of how much I travel internationally because they do not charge international transaction fees or ATM fees.
+I switched to ING over 8 years ago when I realized I was paying over $400 per year in account keeping and transaction fees with my previous bank.
+Not only have they saved me over $3,000 in fees since, they also have provided me with competitive interest rates and a very easy-to-use online platform.

 A better bank than ING?

-So what about the competition for good old ING bank?
+So what about the competition for good old ING?
 Well I was recently made aware of what is probably their most potent competitor: Up Bank.

 UP Bank is an innovative Australian digital bank that offers entirely digital, cloud based personal banking through the Up mobile application.
 Because of this, and their strong focus on technology and rapid development, they are often categorized as a ‘neobank”.
 With over 200,000 customers, Up bank is targeted at a millennial audience and has had two years of proven functionality with outstanding reviews, winning Up several industry rewards such as ‘Digital disruptor of the year’ and ‘Best digital bank’.